 Kinetics and mechanism of polynucleotide ligases

 We have several ongoing collaborations aimed at broadening our approach to these questions.
-In collaboration with the Hoskin’s lab at University of Wisconsin- Madison, we are using fluorescently labeled DNA ligases, single-molecule FRET and bulk FRET, to investigate the real-time conformational changes of DNA ligases during the process of ligation and to probe ligase-nucleic acid binding interactions.
-With the Keck lab, also at University of Wisconsin- Madison, we aim to capture DNA ligase bound to DNA end-joining and other substrates.
+In collaboration with the Hoskin’s lab at University of Wisconsin-Madison, we are using fluorescently labeled DNA ligases, single-molecule FRET and bulk FRET, to investigate the real-time conformational changes of DNA ligases during the process of ligation and to probe ligase-nucleic acid binding interactions.
+With the Keck and Grant labs, also at University of Wisconsin-Madison, we aim to capture DNA ligase structures bound to DNA end-joining and other substrates.